 Should I Rent From A Private Owner vs. Management Company?

 There are advantages and disadvantages to renting from a management company.

 Oftentimes, a management company will quickly make repairs, and be responsive to tenant complaints.
 Forward-thinking companies may offer rent payment, maintenance and repairs requests, and answers to other questions on their website.
-Property management companies in Ohio and Southern California are usually strict about who they’re willing to rent to.
+Property management companies in Ohio and California are usually strict about who they’re willing to rent to.
 They’re more likely to run credit checks, and require certain scores to consider a tenant.
 Many property management companies are also reluctant or outright refuse to rent to tenants with pets.